Stand up Comedy in India is Booming in 2019.

 Not many comics (myself included) can be the loudest with silence, and Vamsi does just that with his facial expressions and physical gestures.

-An ex marketing manager who know acts in films and can do both funny and serious roles, in this clip Vamsi tells jokes about heartbreak and experience in wrong numbers everybody in Bangalore can relate to.
+An ex marketing manager who knows acts in films and can do both funny and serious roles, in this clip Vamsi tells jokes about heartbreak and experience in wrong numbers everybody in Bangalore can relate to.

 Hilarious and please wait till that ending!